GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 }
 ```

-## Sending Commands from Cloud IoT Core to ESP32
+## Sending Commands from IoT Core to ESP32

 The callback function is invoked when the device receives a message from the cloud.
 This is where the code will convert the string into uint8_t and send it to the corresponding delegate device.